 Excel has no built-in function to directly copy a formula and later paste it as text.
 Whatever you paste in Excel cells, if it resembles a formula syntax, Excel considers it as a formula and tries to return its value.
 But today in this article, you will learn 2 exclusive methods to copy a formula and paste it as text in Excel with ease.

-2 Ways to Copy a Formula and Paste as Text in Excel
+How to Copy a Formula and Paste as Text in Excel: 2 Easy Ways

 1. Use Text Import Wizard and Notepad to Copy a Formula and Paste it as Text in Excel